SEPP 72(t) in Early Retirement

 Compare this to this taxable column further to the right to see the effect of the 72(t).
 If you are interested, you can see what they need to pull out of the pre-tax accounts by comparing the columns labeled 401k and see the effect of the 72(t) by comparing the IRA columns.

 The point: don’t decimate your brokerage account!
 Use your pre-tax money, especially if you have enough to worry about IRMAA and large RMDs pushing your taxes up.
 Always use your lower tax brackets.
 I always like saying: would you pay 15 cents on one of your dollars now to avoid paying 25 cents in the future?
 Yes!
-There is time value of money, but pre-paying taxes can be an effective way of lowering taxes and surcharges in the future.
+There is time value of money, but pre-paying taxes can effectively lower taxes and surcharges in the future.

 Summary: Modeling a SEPP 72(t) in Early Retirement

 A 72(t) SEPP allows penalty-free retirement account withdrawal before 59 ½.
-Above, we see that it enables you to access your retirement savings and maintain an emergency account.
+Above, it enables you to access your retirement savings and maintain an emergency account.

 The amount you take out is based upon a formula, but you can fund a specific IRA with just the right amount to give you the income you need for at least five years AND until you are 59.
 Let’s look at the distribution options now.